Data & information security

 Are there alternatives to VPNs?

-While VPNs are a powerful tool for securing network communications and protecting sensitive data, they aren't the only security option.
-Other methods can also provide robust protection for corporate networks and control access to critical resources:
+While VPN tools are powerful for securing network communications and protecting sensitive data, they aren't the only security option.
+Other methods, such as ZTNA or SASE, can also provide strong protection for corporate networks and control access to critical resources:

 Identity and Access Management (IAM)